 Rough Collies‘ long fur requires significantly more attention than the shorter coat of their Smooth Collie counterparts.
 Wondering how to groom a Collie?
 Here is a brief list and assessment of some basic Rough Collie grooming tools to help keep your furry friend looking their best.

 Soft Stainless Steel Pin Brush

 When it comes to grooming your Rough Collie, the pin brush is your best friend.
 There are many styles and brands to choose from, which accounts for the wide variation in pricing.
-This essential tool can be picked up at places like Walmart for under five dollars, or found at Amazon with prices varying from four dollars to twenty dollars.
+This essential tool can be picked up at places like Walmart for under five dollars, or found on Amazon with prices varying from four to twenty dollars.

-What kind of pin brush you get depends on your preferences and your budget, but it really is worth it to get a bigger brush with a comfy handle like this one that will allow you to cover more coat area and help you avoid hand cramps while brushing.
+What kind of pin brush you get depends on your preferences and your budget, but it really is worth it to get a bigger brush with a comfy handle like this one that will allow you to cover more coat area and avoid hand cramps while brushing.